moritzheiber/terraform-aws-oidc-github-actions-module/docs/header.md

             # you assigned via the policy associated with the role you want to assume
 ```

 You can get the ARN of any of the roles created via the `roles` output of the OIDC module.
 In keeping with our previous example, the ARN for the `some-role` role would be accessible via `module.oidc_auth.roles["some-role"]`.
+Be sure that `<some-region>` matches the region you used earlier to provision your Terraform code or otherwise you'll run into authentication issues.

 You will probably want to add the ARN for `role-to-assume` as [a GitHub Actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) instead of writing it directly into the workflow YAML.